 OPTIONAL FILLING

-- ⅔ cup cooked barley (you could also use brown rice, freekeh, quinoa etc)
+- ⅔ cup cooked barley, brown rice or quinoa

 - ¼ cup crumbled firm feta